Hubs-Foundation/hubs-docs/docs/intro-avatars.md

 The most straightforward way to customize an avatar for Hubs is to upload a custom texture on one of the base robots.
 To do this:

-  1. Enter a Hubs room
+  1. Enter a Hubs room.
-  2. Select the "People" list icon in the top right corner of the screen
+  2. Select the "People" list icon in the top right corner of the screen.
   3. By your name, you will see a pencil icon.
-Click this icon to open the avatar selection screen
+Click this icon to open the avatar selection screen.
-  4. Click the "Browse Avatars" button
+  4. Click the "Browse Avatars" button.
-  5. From here, you can see a list of your own avatars, the first spot should say "Create Avatar"
+  5. From here, you can see a list of your own avatars, the first spot should say "Create Avatar".
-  6. In the avatar customization screen choose one of the default body shapes
+  6. In the avatar customization screen choose one of the default body shapes.
-  7. Click 'Base Map' and upload an image file.
-If you want to design a custom texture design for the robot skin, see the details below.
+  7. Click "Base Map" and upload an image file.
+If you want to design a custom texture for the robot skin, see the details below.
-  8. Save the avatar
+  8. Save the avatar.

 <video autoplay loop muted controls >
   <source src="img/hubs-reskin-avatar.mp4" type="video/mp4">